 The association’s members designed, built and continue to manage the Interstates and the nation’s intermodal surface transportation network.
 Market development and protection on behalf of the U.S. transportation design and construction industry will always remain the core mission.

-The core mission is augmented by a diverse set of programs and services to help ARTBA members gain a global competitive edge.
+This core mission, however, is augmented by a diverse set of programs befitting a full-service trade association.
 Today’s ARTBA value proposition includes:

 - Developing and advocating consensus legislative and regulatory policy positions.